Feedback-Rule Policy - Explained

 - To restore balance to the budgets of states and local authorities.

-- To increase economic efficiency fuelled by technological advancement in the major sectors.
+- To increase economic efficiency fueled by technological advancement in the major sectors.